Product

 In order to be effective, this process requires rigorous testing.
 As you implement incremental changes, be meticulous about documenting the exact impact of each tweak you make.

-Here are some of the elements you can conduct A/B testing on:
+Here are some of the elements you should conduct A/B testing on:

 • CTAs